strategineer/personal-website/content/blog/2024-10-23/index.md

 # Make PC decisions matter

-If players choose to react a certain way to an NPC or interact with the world in particular way, remember this ([maybe write session summaries to help you remember](#write-session-summaries-even-if-you-dont-plan-on-sharing-them)) and, if appropriate, find a way to acknowledge this decision by providing an in-universe reaction to it.
+If players choose to react a certain way to an NPC or interact with the world in particular way, remember this ([maybe write session summaries to help you remember](#write-session-summaries-even-if-you-dont-plan-on-sharing-them)) and, if appropriate, find a way to acknowledge this decision by providing an in-universe reaction to it, either in the moment or in a subsequent session after putting some more thought into it.

-How do other NPCs in the world react to the PCs now that they've done X?

 Did a PC give a convincing off-the-cuff argument to encourage a crazed chaos demon to help them the party out?
 Let the demon, who everyone at the table knows was meant to be a tough boss fight, become friends with the party.
-Let it happen and have fun with it.
+Let it happen and try to build on this new relationship.

 Constantly ask questions about how the world reacts to the PCs actions, hopefully your players are thinking about how their PCs are reacting to the world and roleplaying accordingly.